Último Dragoncito

-Miguel Ángel Arciniega Peña (born August 8, 1972), better known by his ring name Último Dragoncito ("Little Last Dragon"), is a Tapatío Mexican luchador (or masked professional wrestler) who works for Consejo Mundial de Lucha Libre (CMLL), where he is part of the Mini-Estrella (or "Mini"), division and is the current CMLL World Mini-Estrella Champion in his third reign.
+Miguel Ángel Arciniega Peña (born August 8, 1972), better known by his ring name Último Dragoncito ("Little Last Dragon"), is a Mexican professional wrestler.
+He works for Consejo Mundial de Lucha Libre (CMLL), where he is part of the Mini-Estrella (or "Mini"), division and is the current CMLL World Mini-Estrella Champion in his third reign.
 His ring name alludes to the fact that he wrestles as a mini version of Último Dragón.
 He originally worked as Misteriosito from his debut until 1992 when he was given his current ring name.
 On July 29, 2022, he lost his mask to Pequeño Olímpico at a Viernes Espectacular show.

 Personal life

 Miguel Ángel Arciniega Peña was born on August 8, 1972, in Guadalajara, Jalisco, Mexico.
-At the age of seven he became a big fan of lucha libre (or professional wrestling), especially the luchador enmascarado (or masked wrestler), known as Gallo Tapado ("The Hooded Rooster") who was a Guadalajara regular.
+At the age of seven he became a big fan of professional wrestling, especially the professional wrestler known as Gallo Tapado ("The Hooded Rooster") who was a Guadalajara regular.
 Later on he began going to the gym to get in shape before approaching Diablo Velasco to possibly train him.
 Velasco turned him down, stating he was simply too short to be a luchador, standing at only at the time.
 He suggested that maybe if he learned Olympic style wrestling he may have a chance.
 He began training with Cesar and Apolo Dantés, learning the wrestling basics and trained for with them for several years before actually being taught lucha libre.

 Professional wrestling career

-With his small size the future Último Dragoncito did not get any lucha libre bookings right away until a local promoter needed a team to work a show, with the future Dragoncito being told that he was only included to make up the numbers.
+With his small size the future Último Dragoncito did not get any bookings right away until a local promoter needed a team to work a show, with the future Dragoncito being told that he was only included to make up the numbers.
 Following his in-ring debut, under an undisclosed ring name, he was finally accepted as a professional wrestler and began working on a regular basis.
-He was given the ring character "Misteriosito", a Mini-Estrella version of regular-sized wrestler Misterioso, working both in Guadalajara and Mexico City for Consejo Mundial de Lucha Libre (CMLL), Mexico's larges wrestling promotion.
+He was given the ring character "Misteriosito", a Mini-Estrella version of regular-sized wrestler Misterioso, working both in Guadalajara and Mexico City for Consejo Mundial de Lucha Libre (CMLL), Mexico's largest wrestling promotion.
 Working in the Mini division does not mean that Dragoncito is a dwarf as a number of wrestlers of short stature work in the "Mini" division as well.
 In 1992 then-CMLL booker Antonio Peña left CMLL to form his own promotion, Asistencia Asesoría y Administración (AAA); Peña had been the mastermind behind the CMLL Mini-Estrella and most of the Minis in CMLL decided to leave with Peña, but Misteriosito was not one of them.
 In the months following Peña's exodus Misteriosito found himself without any bookings for CMLL.
 When he approached CMLL owner Paco Alonso he realised that Lutteroth thought he had left CMLL with Peña, then apologized and paid Misteriosito for the months he sat at home without working.